RudraVelaga/Object-Detection-Using-Machine-Learning/README.md

 #### Project Overview:

-My Master's Project focuses on real-time object detection and number plate recognition.
+My Project focuses on real-time object detection and number plate recognition.
 The primary objective is to develop an efficient and accurate system that can detect various objects in real-time video streams and extract number plates from vehicles with high precision.
 By combining computer vision algorithms and machine learning techniques, this project aims to address the challenges of real-time object detection and number plate recognition in practical scenarios.

 ### Output :